 Our future success will depend on our ability to achieve scientific and technological advances and to translate such advances into commercially competitive products on a timely basis.
 Our biopharmaceutical products under development are at various stages, and substantial further development, pre-clinical testing and clinical trials will be required to determine their technical feasibility and commercial viability.
-Our proposed development schedules for these products may be affected by a variety of factors, including

-- · technological difficulties,

-- · competition,

-- failure to obtain necessary regulatory approvals,

-- failure to achieve desired results in clinical trials,

-- · proprietary technology positions of others,

-- reliance on third parties for manufacturing,

-- failure to market effectively,

-- · changes in government regulation and

-- · funding.

-Positive results for a product in a clinical trial do not necessarily assure that positive results will be obtained in future clinical trials or that we will obtain government approval to commercialize the product.
-In addition, any delay in the development, introduction or marketing of our products under development could result either in such products being marketed at a time when their cost and performance characteristics might not be competitive in the marketplace or in a shortening of their commercial lives.
-There can be no assurance that our biopharmaceutical products under development will prove to be technologically feasible or commercially viable or that we will be able to obtain necessary regulatory approvals and licenses on a timely basis, if at all.
-Our failure to develop and commercialize successfully our biopharmaceutical products in a timely manner and obtain necessary regulatory approvals could have a material adverse effect on our future operations.
-In particular, our failure to obtain regulatory approval for StaphVAX on a timely basis could adversely affect our market valuation.
+The proposed development schedules for these products may be affected by a variety of factors, including technological difficulties, competition, failure to achieve desired results in clinical trials, proprietary technology positions of others, reliance on third parties for manufacturing, failure to market effectively, changes in government regulation and funding.
+Positive results for a product in a clinical trial do not necessarily assure that positive results will be obtained in future clinical trials or that government approval to commercialize the product will be obtained.
+In addition, any delay in the development, introduction or marketing of our products under development could result either in such products being marketed at a time when their cost and performance characteristics would not be competitive in the marketplace or in a shortening of their commercial lives.
+There can be no assurance that our biopharmaceutical products under development will prove to be technologically feasible, commercially viable and able to obtain necessary regulatory approvals and licenses on a timely basis, if at all.
+Our failure to successfully develop and commercialize in a timely manner our biopharmaceutical products and obtain necessary regulatory approvals could have a material adverse effect on our future operations.
+In particular, our failure to obtain FDA approval for StaphVAX on a timely basis could adversely affect our market valuation.